tarotez/sleepstages/Readme.md

 ## Offline mode

-The system can be run offline without acquiring signals from DAQ by
+The system can predict EEG stages for already-recorded EEG signals stored in a text file.
+It runs offline without acquiring signals from DAQ by

 ```
 python app.py o